 The Disney Wilderness Preserve offers ideal conditions for wood storks.
 It has the right depth of fresh water: Storks prefer to build or select a previous year’s nest where the water is up to three feet deep, to keep terrestrial predators like racoons and snakes away from their eggs.
 When storks arrive at the preserve, they settle in right away to build their nests.
 About four weeks later, their eggs hatch.
 The preserve has the right trees for nesting: mangroves or cypress.
 The preserve also offers plenty of food for foraging.
 A nesting pair of storks and their young require more than 440 pounds of fish for the season.

-A wood stork brings a fish back to the nest at Disney Wilderness Preserve in Florida. ©Bob Blanchard
+A wood stork chick with its parents at Disney Wilderness Preserve in Florida. ©Bob Blanchard

 The higher waters needed for nesting are in contrast to the shallow waters needed for foraging.
 Storks have a specialized feeding regimen.
 They sweep their partly open beak back and forth in shallow water to probe for and quickly trap fish.
 It’s too deep to feed where they nest.
 Instead, they fly to shallow lakes or swampy wetlands where prey is concentrated.
 Storks are known to fly several miles from the nesting colony to forage, but storks have a relatively short commute at the preserve.
 There are ponds on site developed specifically to provide foraging habitat for wood storks.
 As the dry season begins, the water levels in these ponds drop just in time for the storks to begin feeding their young.